Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Essentially, the ABSD affects everyone except Singapore Citizens who are buying their first property.

-Profile of Buyer | ABSD Rates (Effective from 16 Dec 2021) |
+| Profile of Buyer | ABSD Rates (Effective from 16 Dec 2021) |

-Singapore Citizens (SC) buying first residential property | Not applicable |
+| Singapore Citizens (SC) buying first residential property | Not applicable |

-SC buying second residential property | 17% |
+| SC buying second residential property | 20% |

-SC buying third and subsequent residential property | 25% |
+| SC buying third and subsequent residential property | 30% |

-Singapore Permanent Residents (SPR) buying first residential property | 5% |
+| Singapore Permanent Residents (SPR) buying first residential property | 5% |

-SPR buying second residential property | 25% |
+| SPR buying second residential property | 30% |

-SPR buying third and subsequent residential property | 30% |
+| SPR buying third and subsequent residential property | 35% |

-Foreigners (FR) buying any residential property | 30% |
+| Foreigners (FR) buying any residential property | 60% |

-Entities buying any residential property |
+| Entities buying any residential property | 65% |

-Profile of Buyer | ABSD Rates on or after 9 May 2022 |
+| Profile of Buyer | ABSD Rates |

-Trustee buying any residential property | 35% |
+| Trustee buying any residential property | 35% |

-Foreigners Eligible for ABSD Remission under Free Trade Agreements (FTAs)
+🤝 Foreigners Eligible for ABSD Remission under Free Trade Agreements (FTAs)

-Good news if you are Nationals of the United States of America, or Nationals/ PR of Iceland, Liechtenstein, Norway and Switzerland!
+Good news if you are Nationals of the United States of America, or Nationals/PR of Iceland, Liechtenstein, Norway and Switzerland!

 Under the respective FTAs, Nationals or Permanent Residents of the following countries will be accorded the same Stamp Duty treatment as Singapore Citizens: